FireTail-io/firetail-lambda-extension/README.md

 ## Deployment

 The Firetail Logging Extension is an external Lambda extension, published as a Lambda Layer.
-Deploying it is a five step process:
+Deploying it is a five step process.
+If you wish to use the publicly accessible Lambda Layer published by Firetail, you can skip to the final step.
+The full list of steps to build, package, publish and use the Firetail Lambda Extension are as follows:

 - The first step is to [build the extension binary](#building-the-extension-binary).
 - The second step is to [package the extension binary](#packaging-the-extension-binary).